Priscila (footballer, born 2004): Club América (2024–present)

 On 12 September 2024, Internacional announced that it had reached an agreement with Liga MX Femenil side Club América to transfer Priscila to América for a $497,403 usd fee plus performance-based bonuses, making this the largest transfer fee received by a Brazilian women’s football club, the most expensive acquisition by a Liga MX Femenil club, and one of the most expensive transfers in women’s football.
 Inter also stated that they would receive a 20 percent fee of any future transfer of Priscila from América to another club.

-Priscila made her debut with América on 26 September 2024, coming as a substitute in a week 12 league match against Santos Laguna as part of the Apertura 2024 tournament.
+Priscila made her debut with América on 26 September 2024, coming as a substitute in a week 12 league match against Santos Laguna as part of the Apertura 2025 tournament.
 She scored her first goal with América four days later on 30 September 2024, in a week 13 league match against Club Tijuana in which she was part of the starting line-up.
+During América's campaign winning the Clausura 2025, Priscila left the game against FC Juárez with a knee injury.
+Returning two months later at the third place match of the 2024–25 CONCACAF W Champions Cup, Priscila injured the same knee, and once given a diagnosis of anterior cruciate ligament injury took a break in her career to recover.
+By then she had scored 13 goals in 24 games for América.